psy0rz/ledder/README.md

 The ledder-logo you see above is just a DrawText() combined with FxColorPattern().
 I've just clicked around in the controls of the Marquee animator and took a screenshot. :)

+## FAQ

+### Previews are blank / I get weird proxy errors.

+If you do external async stuff, like loading files or getting an rss feed, take note:

+The scheduler can run in realtime mode (60 fps usually) and "static" mode.

+Static mode is used to render previews and in the future it can even pre-render static animations.

+In static mode the render is running as fast as possible: This means if your animation is awaiting for some external stuff, the rest of it will probably never run.

+Its also possible that it tries to do stuff too late, when the animation is already aborted.
+In that case you will get an error like: ".get on revoked proxy object"

+To fix this, call scheduler.stop() before doing that stuff, and scheduler.resume() when your done.

+(We use proxy objects to prevent interaction between a new animation and a previous one that still does async stuff)

+Note that this will also happen when you use setInterval or setTimeout.
+Never use those in ledder!